The Continuous Tensor Abstraction: Where Indices are Real: Conclusion

 \section{Conclusion}

-In this paper, we've introduced the continuous tensor abstraction, extending the domain of indices to real numbers.
-Our approach is grounded in piecewise-constant tensors, offering a unique format abstraction for storing these tensors and a code generation technique to produce efficient code from continuous loops.
-This novel abstraction enables the creation of diverse applications, spanning genomic interval operations, spatial searches, point cloud convolution, and trilinear interpolation on sparse voxel grids.
-It introduces a fresh perspective to loop-level reasoning for these applications, which has remained largely unexplored within traditional tensor programming models.
-The resulting compiler efficiently generates code, achieving competitive performance levels with leading libraries in some domains on the CPU, all while requiring significantly less code.
-We believe that this paper marks the onset of a new era in tensor programming paradigms, opening up exciting possibilities for the future.
+In this paper, we have introduced the continuous tensor abstraction, which extends tensor indices to real numbers.
+Our approach, based on piecewise-constant tensors, provides both a novel format abstraction for storage and an efficient code generation technique for continuous tensor expressions.
+This abstraction enables diverse applications including genomic interval operations, spatial searches, point cloud convolution, and trilinear interpolation on sparse voxel grids.
+It offers a fresh perspective on these applications, exploring domains largely untouched by traditional tensor programming models.
+We believe this work opens new possibilities in tensor programming.